KyawKoKoSan/DevOps/use_cases/use_case_32.md

 Failed End Condition
 ---------------------------------

-No list is generated, or an error occurs during the retrieval process.
+No list is generated, or an error occurs during the retrieval process and the system will show "Failed to get language populations" message.

 Primary Actor
 ---------------------------------